olliw42/mLRS/README.md

 ## Project Status ##

-The project is work in progress, and there is still a long mile to go before it could be called mature.
+The project is work in progress, and there is still a mile to go before one would call it mature.

-Concerning its basic features (RC link, serial link) it appears to be quite stable however.
+Concerning its basic features however, i.e. RC link and serial link, it is quite stable.
 It also provides already several options for input/output, and integrates with the MAVLink for OpenTx project.

+It supports the SX1280, SX1276, and SX1262 Semtech chips, and thus the 2.4 GHz and 915/868 MHz frequency bands.

 The RC channels layout is as follows:
-- 8 channels with 11 bit resolution (CH1 - CH8), with 4 of them with a higher reliability margin (CH1 - CH4)
+- 8 channels with 11 bit resolution (CH1 - CH8), 4 of them with a higher reliability margin (CH1 - CH4)
 - 4 channels with 8 bit resolution (CH9 - CH12)
-- 4 channels with three steps (CH13 - CH16), with 2 of them with a higher reliability margin (CH13, CH14)
+- 4 channels with three steps (CH13 - CH16), 2 of them with a higher reliability margin (CH13, CH14)

 It currently provides these operation modes:
 - 50 Hz Mode<br>